ubco-mds-2021-labs/capstone-project-googletrends_capstone/admin/weekly-updates/README.md

 * Wrote code for model fitting and residual analysis
 * Had meeting with the project partners 'Statistics Canada' on Thursday
 * Followed their suggestions and improved the fitted base model
-* Finally, wrote function for the roll back prediction
+* Finally, wrote function for the rolling prediction